nalsai/nalsai.de/content/en/blog/seki-juku/index.md

 ![alcohol vending machine and egg vending machine](XLE55614-XLE50441.jpg)

-We also saw a vending machine selling alcohol and one selling eggs, which I thought was interesting and pretty Japanese.
+We also saw a vending machine selling alcohol and one selling eggs, which I thought was interesting.